Glossary of Terms

 Hard of Hearing

+What is Hard of Hearing?
 Hard of hearing is a term used to describe hearing-impaired individuals with mild to severe/profound hearing impairment who are not deaf.
-What is hard of
+What is hard of hearing called?
+Hard of hearing is also sometimes referred to as hearing impaired, hearing loss,

 Head Shadow Effect

+What is Head Shadow Effect?
 The head shadow effect is a phenomenon in audiology that refers to the attenuation of sound waves as they travel around the head.
-This attenuation
+This attenuation is caused by the head’s size and shape, which act as a barrier to sound.

 Hearing Aid